dotnet/training-tutorials/content/csharp/getting-started/methods.md

 string FullName()
 {
     // FirstName and LastName would be Properties of the class
-    // this method appears on
-    return $"{FirstName} {LastName}";
+    // this method appears on - shouldn't be static return $"{FirstName} {LastName}";
 }
 ```